Probing topological protected transport in finite-sized Su-Schrieffer-Heeger chains: Acknowledgement

 We are grateful to the National Center for High-performance Computing for computer time and facilities.
 Fruitful discussions with C. C. Huang and W. H. Chang are acknowledged.
 G.W. acknowledges the financial supports from National Natural Science Foundation of China (11604231); Natural Science Foundation of Jiangsu Province (BK20160303).
-This work is financially supported by the Ministry of Science and Technology, Taiwan under grant No.106-2112-M-005-007, 105-2628-M-007-003-MY4, and Research Center for Sustainable Energy and Nanotechnology, NCHU.
+This work is financially supported by the Ministry of Science and Technology, Taiwan under grant Nos.106-2112-M-005-007, 108-2923-M-007-001-MY3 and No. 109-2112-M-007-019-MY3), Office of Naval Research Global, US Army Research Office, and Research Center for Sustainable Energy and Nanotechnology, NCHU.
+This work was co-funded by European Union - PON Ricerca e Innovazione 2014-2020 FESR/FSC - Project ARS01\_00734 QUANCOM.